dustinspecker/linux-job-worker-service/rfd/0001-linux-job-worker-service.md

 > Note: `Job.Start` might be able to configure [UseCgroupFD and CgroupFD](https://pkg.go.dev/syscall#SysProcAttr) so
 > the binary doesn't have to add the PID to the cgroup's `cgroup.procs` file.

+The library should provide an exported function(s) that can mount and unmount a new proc file system.

 ##### func (*Job) Start() error

 `Start` creates a configured [exec.Cmd](https://pkg.go.dev/os/exec#Cmd).